-Research has shown changing eating habits and getting more exercise helps to manage PCOS.
+Research has shown healthy eating habits and regular physical activity helps to manage PCOS.

 A healthy eating plan for women with PCOS includes:

 - A variety of foods from all the MyPlate food groups: fruits, vegetables, grains, lean protein and low-fat dairy.
-Moderate portions of healthy fats, like olive and canola oils, walnuts, almonds and avocados.
+Moderate portions of healthy fats, such as olive and canola oils, walnuts, almonds and avocados.

 - Protein in all meals and snacks.
-Try nut butters, lean meats, fish, chicken, turkey and low-fat dairy products with all meals and snacks.
+Try nut butters, lean meats, fish, tofu, beans, lentils and low-fat dairy products with all meals and snacks.